|

 castings, torpedoes to machine guns.

-Rossmann.
-Not only were Vickers going to copy their machine they would
+machine.
+Not only were Vickers going to copy their machine

 steal their market as well.
-Well what could the Germans do about it?
-Not
+Well, what could the Germans do about it?

 image of industrial espionage jumps to mind of the former importer